 Examples of "see it, say it"

 Voice input is a natural way to communicate our intents.
-Voice is especially good at interface traversals because it can help users cut through multiple steps of an interface (a user might say "go back" while looking at Web page, instead of having to go up and hit the back button in the app).
-This small time savings has a powerful emotional effect on user’s perception of the experience and gives them a small amount superpower.
+Voice is especially good at interface traversals because it can help users cut through multiple steps of an interface (a user might say "go back" while looking at a Web page, instead of having to go up and click the Back button in the app).
+This small time savings has a powerful emotional effect on a user’s perception of the experience and gives them a small amount of superpower.
 Using voice is also a convenient input method when we have our arms full or are multi-tasking.
-On devices where typing on a keyboard is difficult, voice dictation can be an efficient alternative way to input.
-Lastly, in some cases when the range of accuracy for gaze and gesture are limited, Voice might be a user’s only trusted method input.
+On devices where typing on a keyboard is difficult, voice dictation can be an efficient, alternative way to input.
+Lastly, in some cases when the range of accuracy for gaze and gesture are limited, Voice might be a user’s only trusted method of input.

 How using voice can benefit the user